 Thang Long, Dong Do, Dong Quan – the capital city in the north of Vietnam had various different names before it was called Hanoi in 1835.
-It was already mentioned as the country’s capital in the 11th century and it is possible to translate its different names as “surging dragon”, “eastern capital” and “eastern gateway”.
+It was already mentioned as the country’s capital in the 11th century and its different names can be translated as “surging dragon”, “eastern capital” and “eastern gateway”.
 Its current name means the “city within the rivers”.

 Hanoi, which has been the capital of reunited Vietnam since 1976, is located on the western bank of the Red River, which has its source in the mountains in the province of Yunnan and flows into the Gulf of Tonkin to the south east of Hanoi after covering a distance of 1,150 kilometres.
 The river has dominated the country’s culture, history and landscape and brought prosperity to the city.

-It is true that not every visitor falls in love with the densely populated city overnight, but Hanoi is attractive, particularly because of its varied cityscape.
+Not every visitor falls in love with the densely populated city overnight, but its varied cityscape is a large part of what makes Hanoi attractive.
 South-east Asian flair mixes with socialist architecture and relics from the colonial period.
-Numerous lakes and expansive green spaces encourage people to spend time there and they give the city its special charm – which fluctuates between calm composure and bustling chaos.
+Numerous lakes and expansive green spaces encourage people to spend time there and they give the city its special charm – which oscillates between calm serenity and bustling chaos.

 Hanoi can best be discovered on foot, but you can also cycle or use a motorbike taxi.
-It is cheap to travel around on the public buses too.
-The old city is the most popular district and a good starting point to get to know Hanoi more closely: clattering mopeds, lively cafés and hawkers all dominate proceedings here.
-And the city not only pulsates with life during the day, but at night too.
+It is also cheap to travel around on the public buses.
+The old city is the most popular district and a good starting point to get to know Hanoi a little better: clattering mopeds, lively cafés and hawkers set the mood here.
+And the city pulses with life not only during the day, but at night as well.
 By the way: many streets in the old city have been named after craftsmen’s workshops that were once based here.

 The northern part of the city is a hot spot for numerous market traders, who offer fresh fruit and vegetables for sale.
-The night market, which is held on Fridays and at the weekend, provides a special atmosphere.
-Traffic is banned in the old city during the evening and visitors can walk around in relative peace and quiet, do their shopping or nibble culinary specialities from the stands that sell cooked food.
+The night market, which is held on Fridays and weekends, provides a special atmosphere.
+Traffic is banned in the old city during the evening and visitors can walk around in relative peace and quiet, doing their shopping or nibbling culinary specialities from the stands that sell food.

-Picturesque Hoan Kiem Lake, which is also known as the Lake of the Returned Sword, is located near the old city and there is a small island in the middle of it with a three-storey turtle tower – Hanoi’s landmark.
+Picturesque Hoan Kiem Lake, which is also known as the Lake of the Returned Sword, is located near the old city.
+A small island sits in the middle of it with a three-storey turtle tower – Hanoi’s landmark.
 Built in the 15th century, the idyllic lake recalls the legend of the magical sword.

-A golden turtle, which was living in Hoan Kiem Lake, gave the poor fisherman, Le Loi, a magical sword during the Chinese occupation.
-Using the magical sword, he managed to see off the advancing enemy – the troops of the Ming Dynasty.
+A golden turtle that was living in Hoan Kiem Lake gave the poor fisherman, Le Loi, a magical sword during the Chinese occupation.
+Using the magical sword, he managed to fend off the advancing enemy – the troops of the Ming Dynasty.
 When he wanted to express his gratitude to the gods, the golden turtle suddenly appeared and asked him to return the sword.
 It turned into a dragon, which rose up above the lake and plunged into the depths.
 This is how the turtle became the guardian spirit over the lake.

 A turtle weighing 250 kilograms was actually recovered from the lake at the end of the 1960s and was alleged to have been 400 years old.
 It was embalmed and can still be admired in a glass case in the Temple of the Jade Mountain.